 SO, how does Birchwood make their ice-cream rich and creamy?

-Each day close to 400 litres of ice cream base and 700 litres of finished product is made.
-Ice Cream base is mainly raw cream from the milking cows and is blended with sugar.
-The cream from the milking cows contain about 16% butterfat which gives the ice cream it’s rich, smooth and velvety texture.
+Each day close to 400 litres of ice cream base and 700 litres of finished product are made.
+Ice cream base is made with cream from the milking cows.
+The cream contains about 16% butterfat which gives the ice cream it’s rich, smooth and velvety texture.

 Pasteurized cream is blended with sugar.
 Pasteurization is an important part of the process as it destroys possible pathogens (disease-causing organisms).
 Many other foods are pasteurized for food safety such as honey, apple cider and apple juice.
 Once the base has been pasteurized it is sent over to ice-cream production.